Wednesday, June 10, 2026

 We continued to an overlook of the river, with a buddhist temple in the distance.
 We went to the temple on the following day.

 We went to the Zen garden part of the park.
 A wishing well near an attractive, administrative office.
 They had old style toilets and instructions for using them.
-Like in Chine, I want a job creating signs in English.
+Like in China, I want a job creating signs in English.

 The garden had some quiet spots and some panoramic views.